 Fatal commercial truck accidents, unfortunately, happen much more often than we may think.
-According to the Insurance Institute for Highway Safety (IIHS), in 2018 there were a total of 4,136 people that died due to being involved in accidents with large semi trucks or 18-wheelers.
-Not only that but, as of 2018 the number of fatalities resulting from large truck accidents had risen 31% since 2009, when fatalities were at their lowest.
+According to the Insurance Institute for Highway Safety (IIHS), in 2018 a total of 4,136 people died due to being involved in accidents with large semi trucks or 18-wheelers.
+Moreover, as of 2018 the number of fatalities resulting from large truck accidents had risen 31% since 2009, when fatalities were at their lowest.
 With this information in mind, it’s important to review the deadly statistics that are often associated with commercial truck accidents, as well as how drivers can successfully avoid them.

 Commercial Truck Accident Fatalities

 Data from IIHS on large truck fatalities in 2018 revealed 96% of those killed in a two-vehicle accident were those in passenger vehicles.
-In addition to this, 11% of all motor vehicle crash deaths that year involved large commercial trucks.
-Over half – or 52% – of those deaths occurred on major roads rather than interstates and freeways, while 33% occurred on freeways, and 14% happened on minor roadways.
+In addition, 11% of all motor vehicle crash deaths that year involved large commercial trucks.
+Over half – or 52% – of those deaths occurred on major roads rather than interstates and freeways, while 33% occurred on freeways and 14% happened on minor roadways.

 Of the passenger vehicles struck during this time period, 31% were hit head on by a truck, while another 24% were side-struck by a truck.
 Closely following, 23% of passenger vehicles struck the rear of the truck.

 Semi truck deaths don’t just happen to passenger vehicle occupants either, as the National Highway Traffic Safety Administration (NHTSA) reported that trucker deaths in 2018 also reached their highest level in 30 years.
 Approximately 885 large truck occupants died in 2018 – the highest recorded number of trucker deaths since 1988.